borzel/OpenX32/README.md

 ### Step 3: Compile user-softwares

 Within the software-folder several user-applications are placed.
-At this early development-state you must compile each software individually:
+You can call the script "compile_software.sh" to compile all softwares at once or compile them individual:
 * x32ctrl: call "make".
+The binary is copied to the folder "../bin/"
-The binary is copied to the folder "build/bin"
+* x32sdconfig: run the script ./compile.sh.
+The binary is copied to the folder "../bin/"
 * fpgaconfig: run the script ./compile.sh.
-The binary is copied to the folder "build"
+The binary is copied to the folder "../bin/"
 * uarttest: run the script ./compile.sh.
-The binary is copied to the folder "build"
+The binary is copied to the folder "../bin/"

-To run the softwares, take an USB-Thumbdrive, copy all files to it and run them from this drive directly after mounting it in OpenX32 using command "mount /dev/sda1 /mnt/usb"
+As the X32 has limited RAM available, you might use the script "build_distribution.sh" to copy all important files into the folder "usb".
+Then take an USB-Thumbdrive, copy all files within this folder to the root of the USB-drive and mount the device on the X32 with the command "mount /dev/sda1 /mnt/usb".

+Now run the script "/mnt/usb/scripts/startall.sh".
+This will create important Symlinks to the main-system and start an SSH-Server.

+Important: at this early development stage, some packages, libraries or other things *will* be missing.
+Please create a ticket in GitHub so that I can fix this.

 ### Step 4: Compiling logic for the FPGA